fbpx

 Ceiling Damage

 After a bathroom flood happening on the upper level, you might notice stains on your ceiling downstairs.
 The drywall can become extremely damaged and crack or, even worse, to fall down.
-There are several levels of fixing this problem, from simply paining over the stain to removing the drywall altogether and rebuilding the damaged part of your ceiling.
+There are several levels of fixing this problem, from simply painting over the stain to removing the drywall altogether and rebuilding the damaged part of your ceiling.

 Subfloor Damage